aws/aws-cdk-rfcs/text/0477-policy-validation.md

 /**
- * Validation produced by the validation plugin, in CFN resource terms */ export interface ValidationViolationResourceAware extends ValidationViolation {
+ * Validation produced by the validation plugin, in CFN resource terms */ export interface PolicyViolationResourceAware extends PolicyViolation {
   /**
    * The resources violating this rule.
    */
-  readonly violatingResources: ValidationViolatingResource[];
+  readonly violatingResources: PolicyViolatingResource[];
 }

 /**
  * The final status of the validation report
  */
-export enum ValidationReportStatus {
+export enum PolicyValidationReportStatus {
   /**
    * No violations were found
    */